vishalkumar957039/container/docs/tutorial.md

 root@my-web-server:/content# uname -a
 Linux my-web-server 6.1.68 #1 SMP Mon Mar 31 18:27:51 UTC 2025 aarch64 GNU/Linux
 root@my-web-server:/content# exit
-exit%
+%
 ```

 The `--tty` and `--interactive` flag allow you to interact with the shell from your host terminal.
-The `--tty` flag tells the shell in the container that its input is a terminal device, and the `--interacive` flag connects what you input in your host terminal to the input of the shell in the container.
+The `--tty` flag tells the shell in the container that its input is a terminal device, and the `--interactive` flag connects what you input in your host terminal to the input of the shell in the container.

 You will often see these two options abbreviated and specified together as `-ti` or `-it`.